k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: github issue #63 - follow up to Moloch crowning proposal
 - Fix: 'an ukulele'
 - Fix: heap-use-after-free when attacking monster with potion
+- Slight adjustment to previous commit (follow up to Moloch...)